thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 If we need a transient dependency, something that we want a new instance every time we ask for a dependency, we have two options:

 **Factories** can return instances of classes.
 Those won't be singletons.
+Note that in the following code we're **creating** a factory.

 {% highlight js %}
 provide(Engine, {useFactory: () => {